Skip to main content

 If you mostly charge at home or at work and care more about daily driving costs, the Kia EV6 is the more efficient choice at 180 Wh/km.
 Lower consumption means lower electricity bills over time.

-For maximum range between charges, the Kia EV6 gives you 410 km of real-world range, which is 5 km more.
+For maximum range between charges, the Kia EV6 has a WLTP rated range of approximately 528 km, which is roughly 103 km more.
 Both are capable EVs.
 The best choice depends on how you charge and how far you drive.

 At the charger?
 Scan the screen.